Raqueldelamer/pet-shop-mockup/README.md

 - [x] Add additional stories for existing components.
 - [x] Create stories for components that don't have stories yet.
 (PetCallToAction and PetHeroImage)
 - [x] Create an about page.
 - [x] Create three more components and stories for them for your about page.
-(SecondaryImage, PetAboutInfo, and PetCard (I created a PetBottomImage))
+1.PetHeader 2.
+PetMenu with href link 3.PetBottomImage with About Info
 - [x] Add PropTypes for the props of all components so storybook can find them.

 ## Mockup Figma